lmmendoza-dlsu/isdevop/Valdez_question3.md

-# List 3 advantages of using Docker.
-List 3 benefits of DevOps framework.

 ##  Advantages of using Docker:
 1. Easy to use control - Docker Compose will allow you to define and manage multi-container applications into a single YAML file.
 This simplifies the intricacies of orchestrating and coordinating various services, making it easier to manage and replicate your application environment.